yomi-addey/yomi-addey/README.md

   </a>
 </div>

-- 🔭 I'm currently working on an app the reads text from a recipt and allows your friends to split the bill amongst themselves!
+- 🔭 I'm currently working on an app that reads text from a recipt and allows your friends to split the bill amongst themselves!
 - 📫 How to reach me: addey.a@northeastern.edu
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: My all-time favorite cake is red velvet!